We often feel less than our best when our periods roll around.

-Everyone is different, but the average weight gain during your period (or just before) is between 2 and 6 pounds.
+Everyone is different, but the average weight gain just before your period is between 2 and 6 pounds.

 Should you weigh yourself during your period?

-It’s natural for our weight to fluctuate as adults, and we shouldn’t worry about it too much.
+It’s natural for our weight to fluctuate as adults, and we shouldn’t worry about what some number on a scale means.

 Especially when there’s a good, hormone-based reason behind it, and we’re already feeling a bit rough!